 Customer relationships.
 Our retail customer base has been consolidating over the last several years resulting in fewer customers with increased purchasing power.
 This increased purchasing power can limit our ability to increase pricing for our products with certain of our customers.
-Our inability to meet the demands of our larger customers could lead to a loss of business and adversely affect our financial results.
+Additionally, E-commerce transactions and value stores are experiencing rapid growth.
+Our inability to adapt to customer requirements could lead to a loss of business and adversely affect our financial results.